MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/use-a-cloud-based-distribution-point.md

 #### Content storage
 - Internet-based clients get Microsoft software update content from the Microsoft Update cloud service at no charge.
 Don't distribute software update deployment packages with Microsoft software updates to a cloud distribution point.
 Otherwise, you'll incur data storage costs for content that clients never use.

-- Cloud distribution points use Azure geo-redundant storage (GRS) standard blob storage.
+- Cloud distribution points use the following standard blob storage depending upon the deployment model:

+    - A classic deployment uses Azure geo-redundant storage (GRS).
 For more information, see [Geo-redundant storage](https://docs.microsoft.com/azure/storage/common/storage-redundancy-grs).

+    - An Azure Resource Manager deployment use Azure locally-redundant storage (LRS).
+This change reduces the cost of the storage account.
+The classic deployment wasn't using the additional features of GRS.
+For more information, see [Locally-redundant storage](https://docs.microsoft.com/azure/storage/common/storage-redundancy-lrs).

 #### Other costs
 - Each cloud service has a dynamic IP address.
 Each distinct cloud distribution point uses a new dynamic IP address.
 Adding additional VMs per cloud service doesn't increase these addresses.